Atom-Atharva/netfilx-gpt/README.md

 -   Toggling Button For GPT Feature.
 -   Created a slice for GPT Feature in Redux.
 -   Build GPT Search Bar
--   Multi-Language Page.
+-   (Bonus Feature) Multi-Language Page.
--   Header Drop-Down For Language Selector.
+-   (Bonus Feature) Header Drop-Down For Language Selector.
--   ConfigSlice for lang in redux store.
+-   (Bonus Feature) ConfigSlice for lang in redux store.
 -   Integrate GPT APIs.
+-   .env file for GPT Key.
+-   Install OpenAPI packages.
+-   Initialize open api in our system (Check Utils).
+-   Generated Queries on GPT Search Bar.
+-   PROB: Billing Cycle Needed for using GPT API.
+(Fixed by paying $5)
+-   Fetched Movie from GPT and Fetch corresponding data from TMDB.
+-   Resolved Promise Array obtained by TMDB API.
+-   Redux Slice for GPT MOVIES and Add Data in redux.
+-   Used MovieList Component to display movies suggested by GPT.
+-   Secured GPT KEY and TMDB KEY in .env file (Mandatory to put "REACT_APP_KEY_NAME" in .env file).

 ## Features